Stool Makeover for the Craft Room

 What’s your plan when you go to garage sales?
 Do you go looking or something specific or enjoy the prices, coffee in hand, and browse to see what’s available?
 When I go to garage sales I guess I do a little of both, right now I am hunting for vintage stools, milk glass, vintage fire king or pyrex.
 So far this Spring I have found two vintage stools, this is the first one I am fixing up for the craft room.
+You won’t believe how excited I am to find one with a back on it.

 It looked to be in pretty good shape, it has some vinyl missing from the top corner, and an icky sticky layer of something all over it.
 Years and years in a smoke-filled kitchen maybe.
 I don’t know, but the little stool is so cute I swooped it up.